 - The program in Sisters acts as the hub in a wheel, and our students generously share their experience and the stage with students from throughout Central Oregon and Pagosa Springs, Colorado.

-- The weekend will culminate with Celebration of Song at The Belfry on Sunday March 6th 6:30 pm and the concert starts at 7 pm.
+- The weekend will culminate with Celebration of Song at The Belfry on Sunday March 4th.
+Doors open at 6:30 pm and the concert starts at 7 pm.
 The concert is free to the public, with a suggested donation at the door.

 The Song Academy for Youth is made possible by these generous donations:

 Doug was a founding member of the first Sisters Folk Festival house band and an advocate for the ASAY program; he believed in its purpose.
 Doug’s sister, Cris offers ASAY the use of “The Barn,” a beautiful 100-year-old former milking barn just south of town, for youth to perform for the Saturday night Open Mic each year.
 Each year that performance is dedicated in memory of Doug and his beloved music space, which inspires everyone involved to give back and be community-minded.
 We thank Doug’s sister, Cris and their mother, Dorro Sokol, for continued support of the Americana Song Academy for Youth.